 - Food wrappers

 At least seven out of the ten above-listed items apply in school settings.
 Perhaps, some of the collected rubbish during coastal cleanups came from schools and ended up in the ocean through the wind and waterways.

-The Australian government spends about $300-350 million every year to solve the littering problem in the country.
+The Australian government spends about $300-350 million yearly to solve the country’s littering problem.
 That huge sum of money goes to waste on a problem that would have never existed if people threw their trash properly.
 Litter from schools could make it to the streets and waterways, contributing to the 5000 tonnes of litter entering Sydney waterways annually.
 About 95 per cent of this amount comes from suburban streets.

-Paper and cardboard litter follows plastics in litter volume.
+Paper and cardboard litter follow plastics in litter volume.
 Littered paper products in NSW approximate to 2.33 litres per 1,000 sq. m.

 Why does Littering happen in Schools?

-Some places get littered more often than others, including industrial areas, highways, and car parks.
+Some places get littered more often, including industrial areas, highways, and car parks.
 On the other hand, beaches, parks, schools, and housing areas not littered much.
 A lot of factors cause why people litter an area more often than other places.
 These include: